LalithKanna/Quantum_Affinity_Propagation/README.md

-# Quantum Clustering using VQE and Affinity Propagation
+# Quantum Affinity Propagation Using VQE

 A hybrid quantum-classical machine learning pipeline that performs clustering using Variational Quantum Eigensolver (VQE) to compute similarity matrices, followed by Affinity Propagation clustering.